 Ok, that makes sense, but you'd still really like to just know what score is good, bad or in-between.
 Here's what we would say:

-- Average - 67% to 79%.
+- Things are ok - 67% to 79%.
 This is the middle ground.
 No need to panic.
 Clearly there are some areas for improvement, but overall this is a reasonable score.
 Check the highest and lowest scores, how big is your team?

-- Poor - 66% or lower.
-Why is this poor?
+- Attention needed - 66% or lower.
 On average, respondents in this area spend at least a third of the time with some sort of problem.
 That's likely to be having a material impact on happiness, engagement and productivity.
 Not only will this be problematic for the business, but also your people are probably carrying a burden that could be affecting their personal lives.

 Reading the Analysis graph

 Here's an example analysis graph with some items for thought and consideration.

 First of all consider the 4C model 4 key areas.

 - Cognitive - all about how well people understand the company mission, needs of its customers and their own and other teams roles in achieving this.

 - Capability - all about having the right knowledge, training, skills and resources to get work done successfully.

 - Connection - the invisible ‘human stuff’ that makes or breaks a team - attention, social connection and a sense of authentic status.

 - Confidence - five key indicators you really should monitor to keep the team on song.